-The Kiss that Signaled the End of World War II: the Famous Kiss Picture
+Kiss Signaled the End of World War II: the Famous Kiss Picture

-Just moments after President Truman announced at 7pm on August 14, 1945 that the war with Japan had ended, joy and jubilation were rampant across the United States and the world.
-Times Square in New York City turned into a sea of celebration with military personnel, civilians, young and old, and just the guy on the street joining in to rejoice at the end of the deadliest conflict in human history.
+Just moments after President Truman announced at 7pm on August 14, 1945 the war with Japan had ended, joy and jubilation were rampant across the United States and the world.
+Times Square in New York City turned into a sea of celebration with military personnel, civilians, young, old, and just the guy on the street joining together to rejoice.
+It was the end of the deadliest conflict in human history.
 With fatalities numbering between 50 and 70 million people, the war touched the lives of every person in the world.

 Alfred Eisenstaedt, a photographer with Life magazine, was at Times Square at that moment, capturing on film the sense of euphoria in the streets.
 He managed to photograph a picture that would grab the attention of the entire world and "The Kiss" became a cultural icon overnight.

-Part of the magic of this picture is that it wasn't staged as some have suggested, it was a spontaneous event.
+Part of the magic of this picture is it wasn't staged as some have suggested; it was a spontaneous event.
 In his book, The Eye of Eisenstaedt, the photographer described the circumstances that led to the photographic opportunity of The Kiss:

 I was walking through the crowds on V-J Day, looking for pictures.
 I noticed a sailor coming my way.
 He was grabbing every female he could find and kissing them all, young girls and old ladies alike.
 Then I noticed the nurse, standing in that enormous crowd.
 I focused on her, and just as I'd hoped, the sailor came along, grabbed the nurse, and bent down to kiss her.
 Now if this girl hadn't been a nurse, if she'd been dressed in dark clothes, I wouldn't have had a picture.— Alfred Eisenstaedt